aikopras/RSbus/README.md

 - ### attach() ###
-Should be called at the start of the program to select the USART and connect the RX pin to the RS-bus Interrupt Service Routine (ISR).
+Should be called at the start of the program to select the USART (0...5) and connect the RX pin (Arduino pin number) to the RS-bus Interrupt Service Routine (ISR).
 For newer ATMegaX processors an optional "swap pins" boolean may be included to indicate that the USART should use the alternative pins.

 - ### detach() ###